umputun/reproxy/README.md

 The last (4th) element defines an optional ping url used for health reporting.
 I.e.`*,^/api/(.*),https://api.example.com/$1,https://api.example.com/ping`.
 See [Health check](#ping-and-health-checks) section for more details.

+_Pls note: in case if rules set as a part of docker compose enviroment, destination with the regex group will conflict with compose syntax.
+I.e. attmept to use `https://api.example.com/$1` in compose enviroment will fail due to a syntax error.
+The standard soulution here is to "escape" `$` sign by replacing it with `$$`, i.e. `https://api.example.com/$$1`.
+This substitution supported by docker compose and has nothing to do with reproxy itself.
+Another way is to use `@` insteaad of `$` which is supported on reproxy level, i.e. `https://api.example.com/@1`_

 ### File

 `reproxy --file.enabled --file.name=config.yml`